TysonTheEmber/docs/docs/index.md

+---
+title: "Home"
+description: "Central hub for my Minecraft mods, docs, and releases with quick links to downloads, source code, videos, and Discord community."
+---

 # Home
 Welcome to my wiki!
 This is the central hub for my Minecraft mods, docs, and releases.
 Use the buttons below to jump straight to downloads, source, and videos.